-1. Introduction
+1. INTRODUCTION

-The SpecC language [6, 7] has been proposed as a standard system-level language for adoption in industry and academia and is promoted for standardization by the SpecC Technology Open Consortium (STOC).
+The SpecC language [5, 6] has been proposed as a standard system-level language for adoption in industry and academia and is promoted for standardization by the SpecC Technology Open Consortium (STOC).
 The SpecC language was specifically developed to address the issues involved with system design, including both software and hardware.
-Built on top of the C language, the de-facto standard for software development, SpecC supports additional concepts needed in hardware design and allows IP-centric modeling.
-SpecC allows to map modeling concepts onto language constructs in a one to one fashion.
-Unlike other system-level languages, the SpecC language precisely covers the unique requirements for embedded systems design in an orthogonal manner.
+Although the SpecC language is defined by a Language Reference Manual (LRM) [4], and comes with a freely available